-You take three clearly deranged employers, three fed-up schlubs who are thoroughly inept at planning out crimes, and the results are Horrible Bosses, one of the best comedies of 2011 (and restoring hope after such horrors as The Hangover Part II and Just Go With It that films made to bring laughter can actually do so).
+You take three clearly deranged employers, three fed-up schlubs who are thoroughly inept at planning out crimes, and the result is Horrible Bosses, one of the best comedies of 2011.
+It restores hope after such horrors as The Hangover Part II and Just Go With It that films made to bring laughter can actually do so.

-What are three guys to do?
+What are these three guys to do?
 Simple: they must kill their respective bosses.
 How are they do do that?
 Simple again: find a hitman.
-After failing spectacularly (courtesy of a cameo from Ioan Gruffudd), they do the next sensible thing: go to the sleaziest part of town and find a hitman.
-They fail in that endeavour, but do find M.F.
-Jones (Jamie Foxx)--the M.F. standing for something I'd rather not write.
+After failing spectacularly courtesy of a cameo from Ioan Gruffudd, they do the next sensible thing: go to the sleaziest part of town to find a hitman.
+They fail in that endeavor, but do find M.F.
+Jones (Jamie Foxx).
 As their 'murder consultant', Dean Jones (which is M.F.'s real name) gives them a solution: swap murders a la Strangers on a Train/Throw Momma From the Train.
-With that brilliant idea, how could these three WASPy guys fail?
+With that brilliant idea, how could these three WASP guys fail?

 Surprisingly, things don't go exactly as planned, but in the end, the three do manage to if not get rid of their respective bosses to at least put them where they belong.
 Our three 'heroes' not only manage to triumph over their respective horrible bosses, but come out all the better for it.

-Granted, Horrible Bosses has at heart a pretty wild premise, but one of the benefits of the screenplay by Michael Markowitz, John Francis Dailey, and Jonathan Goldstein is that it embraces its premise and allows the situations to be if not realistic at least logical to the story.
 If you are going to try to kill your boss, it makes sense to break into their respective homes to get some 'intel'.
-If you go online to find a hitman, you can't really complain about getting your money's worth (or in their case, not quite understanding what one pays for).
+If you go online to find a hitman, you can't really complain about getting your money's worth or in their case, not quite understanding what one pays for.

-With his high voice (which grows higher and more strained whenever his character is stressed), Day is among the best in this ensemble (although I'd argue all of them are on their game).
+With his high voice which grows higher and more strained whenever his character is stressed, Day is among the best in this ensemble.
 He has some of the funniest scenes in Horrible Bosses, in particular when he inadvertently saves Harken's life.
 Day's performance in his stumbling, eager but fearful Dale, makes the character both oddly endearing and thoroughly funny.

 Problems at work were never so funny.